Norihiro Yagi

 Norihiro Yagi (八木 教広, Yagi Norihiro) is a Japanese manga writer and artist from Okinawa Prefecture.
 He started making manga in 1990.

-Norihiro Yagi is a successful manga artist, having won the 32nd Akatsuka Award for his very first work: Undeadman.
-Undeadman appeared in Monthly Shōnen Jump and has had two sequels.
+Career

 Yagi's first serialized manga was his comedy-genre Angel Densetsu, which appeared in Monthly Shōnen Jump from 1992 to 2000.
 His next serialized manga, Claymore, ran in the magazine between 2001 and 2014, completing at 155 chapters.
 Viz Media localized the manga for the North American market, and have released all 27 volumes in English as of October, 2015.
 His most recent series, Ariadne in the Blue Sky, was serialized in Shogakukan's Weekly Shōnen Sunday between 2017 and 2023.